G1ANT-Robot/G1ANT.Manual/appendices/rdp-controller.md

 Now you can minimize the remote desktop window or close it altogether.

 **Note:** the two Registry keys, which are added by our file installed in step 1, allow minimizing the remote desktop window without affecting the robot and its script execution.
+Without these Registry entries the automation will not work correctly when the RDP client is minimized.

 To uninstall the RDP Controller from the remote machine, launch G1ANT.Robot, go to `Tools/Installers` menu, select `RDP Controller`, delete the credentials in the RDP Configuration dialog box and click Save.
 The RDP Controller will uninstall itself.